estromsnes/gs1-toolkit/README.md

 A battle-tested Java library for parsing GS1-128 and DataMatrix barcodes into structured, type-safe data.

+**What is GS1?** [GS1](https://www.gs1.org/) is a global standards organization that develops and maintains barcode standards used across retail, healthcare, logistics, and supply chain industries.
+GS1 standards enable products to be uniquely identified and tracked worldwide through formats like GTINs (product identifiers), SSCCs (shipping containers), and Application Identifiers (structured data fields in barcodes).

 **Why developers choose GS1 Toolkit:**
 - **Fast**: 1.1-1.6 million parses/second (JMH verified), single-pass, zero regex
 - **Safe**: No exceptions leak, handles malformed input gracefully